 In his flowing white beard and red suit trimmed in faux white fur, Pai Natal and his elves await in his red house (Casa do Pai Natal) to hear Christmas wishes.

-Wonderland Lisboa Must-Dos
+Ice Skating at Wonderland Lisboa

 Imagine yourself ice skating outdoors in Lisbon, under the sun by day and the stars by night.
-Then make your imagination become reality on Wonderland Lisbon ecological ice rink.

 This specially treated artificial surface requires no water and no refrigeration.
 As a result, there’s no spinning or jumping like on real ice.

-Still, outdoor skating at Wonderland Lisboa is a fun experience in one of the most instagrammable places in Lisbon.
+Outdoor skating at Wonderland Lisboa is a fun experience in one of the most instagrammable places in Lisbon.

 Wonderland Lisboa Christmas Market